Component Versioning¶

 Version History Access¶

-Every published component includes a version history dropdown showing all previous versions (both published and unpublished).
+Every component includes a version history dropdown showing all previous versions.

-Components are identified by their ID, which is displayed next to each version in the history.
-If you know you want to return to a specific configuration, remember its ID.
+Components are identified by their version number, which is displayed next to each version in the history.
+If you know you want to return to a specific configuration, remember its version number and name.

 Collaborative Workflows¶